TCU booster and Fort Worth business leader, Dick Lowe, has died

 There isn’t one.

-Along with friend and former TCU quarterback Hunter Ennis, the duo started the Four Sevens Oil Co., which has been wildly successful.
+Along with friend and former TCU quarterback Hunter Enis, the duo started the Four Sevens Oil Co., which has been wildly successful.

 During that time he also was a fierce supporter of his alma mater, to the point where his passion got everyone involved in trouble.